KonradDalla/urely-serial-generator/README.md

    BATCH_NAME=My Batch
    ```

-   Make sure to replace the values with your desired configuration.
+   *Make sure to replace the values with your desired configuration.*

+   **Priority of configuration properties are: command line, js library, .env file, default values.**

 3. Import the `generateAndLoad` function from the module in your index file: